-What allowed me to get so close, without putting my life in danger, was a huge sheet of clear re-enforced glass covering the front of the enclosure.
+What allowed me to get so close, without putting my life in danger, was a huge sheet of clear re-enforced glass or perspex covering the front of the enclosure.

 I can tell you it certainly makes a change from iron bars and cages.

 Photographing a Lion At the Bali Zoo